 1. Chatbots will take away jobs and replace humans

 No, chatbots optimize and augment a human agent’s workload.
 More importantly, chatbots cannot be compared to humans.
-Chatbots exists in an ‘assist’ capacity to help humans.
+Chatbots exists in an ‘assist’ capacity to help humans and work as a team.
 Bots are implemented as a business-interface to answer customer’s standard queries.
 They are proficient at repetitive and routine tasks.
 Bots work in conjunction with humans to maximize customer interaction, satisfaction and to build brand trust.
 For example, after a few initial question and answer sessions, chatbots will pass a case on to humans for additional assistance.
 The human agent’s time in attending to recurring queries is reduced, which allows them to focus on the more complex inquiries.
 Chatbots can filter out customers with irrelevant queries, identify positive leads, then pass them on to the appropriate team member.
 Thus, all around customer service efficiency is achieved, which is a win for businesses but more importantly, a victory for customers.

 2. Chatbots will replace apps